-6.11 In order to ensure that local authorities implement the measures within an action plan by the timescales indicated within that plan, the Scottish Government expects authorities to submit annual progress reports once the final action plan has been implemented.
-These progress reports list the measures within the action plan and include the timescales by when they are/were due to be implemented and give an update on progress in terms of implementation.
+6.23 In order to ensure that local authorities implement the measures within an action plan by the timescales stated within that plan, the Scottish Government expects authorities to submit updates on progress through the APR process.
+The APR update should list the measures within the action plan and include the timescales by when they are/were due to be implemented and give an update on progress in terms of implementation (including milestones or where measures have been completed).
+Where an action plan measure is not achieving the desired reduction in emissions, and/or has been delayed, this must be investigated by the authority and a remedial action provided to address the problem.
+This will then become part of suite of action plan measures and must be included when conducting future reviews of action plans.
+The criteria for submission of APRs is contained in section 3 of this guidance document and the APR template has been updated to capture this requirement.